 The National Health and Medical Research Council (NHMRC) is Australia's leading expert body for supporting health and medical research; for developing health advice for the Australian community, health professionals and governments; and for providing advice on ethical behaviour in health care and in the conduct of health and medical research.
-As part of its work to support a nationally consistent approach to the way human research (including clinical trials) is conducted and overseen, NHMRC is piloting National Scientific Committees to provide advice to Human Research Ethics Committees (HRECs), sponsors and researchers on complex genetic research and clinical trials involving medical devices.
+As part of its work to support a nationally consistent approach to the way human research (including clinical trials) is conducted and overseen, NHMRC is piloting National Scientific Committees to provide advice to Human Research Ethics Committees (HRECs), sponsors and researchers on complex genetic research, clinical trials involving medical devices and early phase clinical trials and first-in-human studies.

 The National Scientific Committees (NSCs) will provide advice to HRECs, sponsors and investigators on the scientific merit and integrity of a research protocol.
 The committees will not provide ethics approval for human research and positive advice from a committee does not constitute an approval to commence a research project.